 A. Drugs referred to under this policy include alcoholic beverages, all illegal drugs as defined in N.C.
 Controlled Substance Examination Regulation Act, and misused legal drugs (both prescription and over-the-counter).

 B. College premises--any property in use by the College including property that is leased, owned, used for College functions, or used by the College in the conduct of any of its courses.

-The purpose of the Drug-Free College policy is to maintain a safe and productive teaching and learning environment and to be in compliance with the Drug-Free Workplace Act of 1988, the Safe and Drug-Free Schools and Communities Act, NC Administrative Code Title 13, Chapter 20, and the NC Controlled Substance Examination Regulation Act.
+The purpose of the Drug-Free College policy is to maintain a safe and productive teaching and learning environment and to be in compliance with the Drug-Free Workplace Act of 1988; the ; /Drug-Free Schools and Campuses Regulations (Edgar Part 86)N.C.
+Administrative Code Title 13, Chapter 20; and the N.C.
+Controlled Substance Examination Regulation Act.

 A. All employees are expected to perform their job duties unhindered by drugs.